zeee1only/fpdf2/docs/Unicode.md

 pdf.add_font("dejavu-sans-narrow", style="i", fname="DejaVuSansCondensed-Oblique.ttf")
 ```

-To actually use the loaded font, or to use one of the standard built-in fonts, you'll have to set the current font before calling any text generating method. `.set_font()` uses the same combinations of family name and style as arguments, plus the font size in typographic points.
-In addition to the previously mentioned styles, the letter "u" may be included for creating underlined text.
+To actually use the loaded font, or to use one of the standard built-in fonts, you'll have to set the current font before calling any text generating method.
+`.set_font()` uses the same combinations of family name and style as arguments, plus the font size in typographic points.
+In addition to the previously mentioned styles, the letter `u` may be included for creating underlined text,
+and `s` for creating strikethrough text.
 If the family or size are omitted, the already set values will be retained.
 If the style is omitted, it defaults to regular.

 ```python
 # Set and use first family in regular style.